 Mrs Macquarie’s Point, the dress circle seats for the Sydney fireworks.
 We have spent many a NYE here and today share our review of this favourite New Years Eve spot.

 If you are trying to decide if you should spend New Year’s Eve at Mrs Macquarie’s Point read on.
 I have seen in the new year from this spot 4 times and have tried here to cover the main things you might want to know to help you decide if it’s the right spot for you.
-You might also like to check out our megalist of 45 places to watch the NYE fireworks in Sydney.
+You might also like to check out our mega list of 45 places to watch the NYE fireworks in Sydney.

 What’s it like to what the fireworks from Mrs Macquarie’s Point?

-As a fireworks vantage point, Mrs Macquarie’s Point also known as Mrs Macquarie’s Chair, is hard to beat.
+As a fireworks vantage point, Mrs Macquarie’s Point also known as Mrs Macquarie’s Chair is hard to beat.
 Right in front of you are our two best-loved icons, the Opera House and the Harbour Bridge, providing the perfect backdrop.
 Add to that 2 firework barges right in front of you are a view to 3 more up and down the harbour and you are surrounded by the action.
 Oh and best of all – it’s free!

 Where is Mrs Macquarie’s Point?

 Mrs Macquarie’s Point is a large grassy area that hugs the harbour at the edge of the Royal Botanic Gardens.
 It offers a fair amount of shade and a postcard view of the Opera House and Harbour Bridge.
 The area has a capacity of 18,000 people, but even with such huge numbers, it fills up earlier every year.
 The site opens early in the morning and it is usually full and closed well before dark.
-Serious NYE revelers bring sleeping bags and begin to queue the night before.
+Serious NYE revellers bring sleeping bags and begin to queue the night before.
 I arrived at midday in 2011 and had to join a 1-2 hour line to enter.
 If you arrive at 4 pm you will probably miss out.

 What type of visitor is Mrs Macquarie’s Point best for?